OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Methods

 \bmhead{Acknowledgements}

-B.S.K. acknowledges graduate research funding from California Institute of Technology and support from the Pritzker AI+Science fund.
+B.S.K. acknowledges graduate research funding from the California Institute of Technology, support from the Pritzker AI+Science fund and the Eddleman Graduate Fellowship.
 W.A.G. acknowledges support from NSF(CBET-231117).
-A.A acknowledges support from Bren endowed chair, ONR (MURI grant N00014-23-1-2654), and the Schmidt Sciences AI2050 senior fellow program.
+A.A. acknowledges support from the Bren endowed chair, ONR (MURI grant N00014-23-1-2654), and the Schmidt Sciences AI2050 senior fellow program.
+This work used the Delta system at the National Center for Supercomputing Applications through allocation DMR160114 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+B.S.K. acknowledges Robert Kalescky, John Santerre, and Bivin Sadler for their help in organizing the computational resources used in this research through SMU’s O’Donnell Data Science and Research Computing Institute.

 \ifthenelse{\boolean{arxiv}} {

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}